timlabs/uscode/United States Code/TITLE 18-CRIMES AND CRIMINAL PROCEDURE/PART I-CRIMES/CHAPTER 033-EMBLEMS, INSIGNIA, AND NAMES.md

   * (3) in the case of the seal of the United States House of Representatives, upon complaint by the Clerk of the House of Representatives; and

   * (4) in the case of the seal of the United States Congress, upon complaint by the Secretary of the Senate and the Clerk of the House of Representatives, acting jointly.

-### §715.
-"The Golden Eagle Insignia"
-* As used in this section, "The Golden Eagle Insignia" means the words "The Golden Eagle" and the representation of an American Golden Eagle (colored gold) and a family group (colored midnight blue) enclosed within a circle (colored white with a midnight blue border) framed by a rounded triangle (colored gold with a midnight blue border) which was originated by the Department of the Interior as the official symbol for Federal recreation fee areas.

-* Whoever, except as authorized under rules and regulations issued by the Secretary of the Interior, knowingly manufactures, reproduces, or uses "The Golden Eagle Insignia", or any facsimile thereof, in such a manner as is likely to cause confusion, or to cause mistake, or to deceive, shall be fined under this title or imprisoned not more than six months, or both.

-* The use of any such emblem, sign, insignia, or words which was lawful on the date of enactment of this Act shall not be a violation of this section.

-* A violation of this section may be enjoined at the suit of the Attorney General, upon complaint by the Secretary of the Interior.

 ### §716.
 Public employee insignia and uniform
 * (a) Whoever—